Edit in GitHubLog an issue

 }

 The family parameter is required and specifies which category family to retrieve.
-The query returns the full hierarchy for that family in a single request, with a maximum depth of 4 levels.
+The query returns the full hierarchy for that family in a single request.

 Retrieve basic top menu navigation